Henry II of Navarre: Early life

 Henry was the son of King John III and Queen Catherine.
 His father died in 1516.
 His mother died on 12 February 1517 and Henry ascended the throne of Navarre.
 Since he was 14 years old, his sister Anne of Navarre functioned as his regent until he was 15 and was declared of legal majority on 18 April 1518.
 As Henry was often absent from Navarre, his sister Anne continued to act as his regent during his absences.

 King of Navarre

 After the failed reconquest attempt of Navarre in 1516, John III died, followed by Catherine I's demise in her independent dependencies of Béarn one year later, in 1517.
 Heir apparent Henry was proclaimed King of Navarre, and was lavishly crowned in Lescar.
 The title was also claimed by Ferdinand II of Aragon, who had invaded the realm in 1512 and usurped the title, and the claim was continued by his grandson Charles V. Henry II enjoyed the protection of Francis I of France.

-After ineffectual conferences in Noyon in 1516 and in Montpellier in 1518, an active effort was made in 1521 to establish him in de facto sovereignty in Pamplona and occupied territory.
 A French and Navarrese expedition made another attempt at reconquering occupied Navarre, conquered Pamplona in May 1521, but were ultimately repelled by Charles after the Battle of Noain in June 1521.